dcoomber/exploring-bruno/README.md

 ## General issues

-1. CMD+W closes the current tab in Postman... closes the whole app in Bruno
+1. CMD+W closes the current tab in Postman... closes the whole app in Bruno without prompting to save any unsaved work.

 ## Explorations